Finding coherent node groups in directed graphs: Experimental evaluation

+\dtreddithyperlink: This dataset\footnote{\url{https://snap.stanford.edu/data/soc-RedditHyperlinks.html}} represents a network between different communities on Reddit~\cite{kumar2018community}.
+Each node represents a subreddit, and posts containing a hyperlink to another post in different subreddits create directed edges between the two communities.
+In case of multiple posts, the edges are weighted by the number of posts linking from one subreddit to another.
+For each post, we create a 68-dimensional vector using the provided sentiment values and binary LWIC features that encode properties such as keywords and the topic categories of the post.
+For each node, we then assign a feature that is the mean of the corresponding vectors for each post from that subreddit.

+\dttwitter: We used the former Twitter API to collect 10\,000 tweets that were posted by 27th of May, 23:59 UTC with the hashtag \#metoo.
+We then exclude retweets, and create a network where each node represents a user, and a tweet mentioning other users creates directed edges between the poster and the mentioned users.
+We convert the tweet texts to embedding vectors, and each user gets a feature that is the mean embedding of the tweets sent by that user.
+Since most tweets do not mention other users, the resulting graph is sparse and consists of multiple disconnected components.

+\dtwiki: As the final dataset, we use the Wikispeedia network,\!\footnote{\url{https://snap.stanford.edu/data/wikispeedia.html}} which is a condensed version of the English language Wikipedia.
+Each node is a Wikipedia article, and directed edges represent links from one article to another.
+We create the features for each node from the article text content.

-To obtain the feature vectors from text, we use an LLM MPNet~\citep{song2020mpnet}, to convert the text for each node into a $768$-dimensional vector.
-We chose the all-mpnet-base-v2 language model for creating the feature vectors, as its sentence embeddings achieved the best performance for general-purpose tasks out of the HuggingFace sentence-transformer models~\cite{reimers2022sbert}.
+For all datasets except \dtreddithyperlink, we obtain the feature vectors from text by using a pretrained MPNet~\citep{song2020mpnet} language model to convert the text for each node into a $768$-dimensional vector.
+These embeddings aim to map texts with similar meanings to vectors that have a small distance in the feature space.
+We chose the all-mpnet-base-v2 language model for creating the feature vectors as it was conveniently accessible and its sentence embeddings achieved the best performance for general-purpose tasks out of the original HuggingFace sentence-transformer models~\cite{reimers2022sbert}.
+In future applications, this could be replaced by newer state-of-the-art embedding models.
+However, MPNet suffices for our experiments.

-For the \dtdblp dataset, we chose publications from ECMLPKDD, ICDM, KDD, NIPS, SDM, and WWW conferences.
-For each publication, we add an edge to those publications that are citing it.
-To create the features for each node, we again use the MPNet model to convert the titles of the scientific publications into sentence embeddings that we use as the feature vectors.